Natural Baby Life logo (480 x 130)

 Some babies can experience acid reflux (gastrointestinal reflux), which can be tricky to identify.
 Reflux occurs when the contents of the stomach (in baby’s case, milk, or formula) back up into the esophagus.

-Luckily, most babies will outgrow this condition, however, it can be painful and bothersome, so if your baby has sour breath combined with other symptoms, speak with your pediatrician about infant acid reflux to understand how to make baby more comfortable.
+Luckily, most babies will outgrow this condition.
+However, it can be painful and bothersome, so if your baby has sour breath combined with other symptoms, speak with your pediatrician about infant acid reflux to rule out this as a possibility.

 Sweet